ohait/forego/README.md

 ok: everything > 7*3
 ```

-In the case of error, it will print what was the function assigning to the error
+If there is an error, it prints the function that returned it